Ruger LC9 Holsters – Top Holsters To Consider

 The Desantis Mini Scabbard holster for Ruger LC9 Gun with Lasermax is made from leather, and is extremely comfortable and concealable due to being such a paired down holster.
 Draw is fast, once you have allowed some time for the leather to stretch.
 As it has been designed specifically for the LC9, it is a perfect fit, so long as you are using Lasermax.
 Please keep this in mind as this holster is slightly too big when used without Lasermax.

-So which one would we choose?
+Which holster would we choose?

 Normally, you get what you pay for.
 However, we were quite surprised here as our most expensive Ruger LC9 holster option (the Desantis Mini Scabbard Holster for Ruger LC9 Gun with Lasermax) has been beaten to second place by a holster that is less than half of its price!